A Survey of Deep Graph Learning under Distribution Shifts: from Graph Out-of-Distribution Generalization to Adaptation: Graph OOD Generalization

-\item \textit{(3) Disentangled Representation Learning.} Disentangled representation learning aims to separate the distinct and informative factors in representations.
-In this manner, the learned disentangled representations contain decisive information for the target task.
+\item \textit{(3) Disentangled Representation Learning.} Disentangled representation learning aims to separate the distinct factors of variation within the data, where each factor captures a specific aspect of the graph structure.
+By isolating these independent factors, the approach ensures that they remain stable across different distribution shifts.
+This disentanglement allows the model to focus on the most invariant and task-relevant features of the data, thereby improving generalization across various domains or environments.
 As a classic example, DisenGCN~\cite{ma2019disentangled} introduces a multichannel convolutional layer along with a neighborhood routing strategy to achieve node representation disentanglement, and the disentangled representations are more robust to distribution shifts regarding node labels.
 IPGDN~\cite{liu2020independence} enhances this disentanglement by promoting independence among latent factors based on Hilbert-Schmidt Independence Criterion (HSIC)~\cite{gretton2007kernel}, further improving generalization.
 From the perspective of factorization, FactorGCN~\cite{yang2020factorizable} proposes to produce disentangled representations on the graph level by breaking down graphs into multiple interpretable factor graphs.
 As such, the graph-level generalization is strengthened.
 In addition to the graph-level generalization, NED-VAE~\cite{guo2020interpretable} captures independent latent factors from both the node level and edge level with a variational autoencoder~\cite{kingma2019introduction,kipf2016variational}.
 This design improves generalization from various granularities of graph structures.
 Additionally, some works~\cite{chen2024learning,li2022ood,fan2023generalizing} point out that the degradation in OOD generalization ability often stems from spurious correlations between irrelevant patterns and category labels within the training data.
 To mitigate this, L2R-GNN~\cite{chen2024learning} and OOD-GNN~\cite{li2022ood} utilize nonlinear graph decorrelation methods to eliminate spurious correlations between invariant patterns and other variables.
 L2R-GNN focuses on removing spurious correlations through a nonlinear approach, while OOD-GNN implements a global weight estimator for this purpose.
 Furthermore, EQuAD~\cite{yao2024empowering} proposes a graph invariance learning paradigm that disentangles invariant patterns from spurious features using the infomax principle~\cite{hjelmlearning,velivckovicdeep}, thus enhancing the interpretability and robustness of learned representations.

 Another line of work has focused on utilizing contrastive learning to achieve disentanglement.
 For example, DGCL~\cite{li2021disentangled} employs a self-supervised strategy to learn disentangled representations through factor-wise contrastive learning, circumventing the high computational cost associated with self-supervised graph reconstruction.
 IDGCL~\cite{li2022disentangled} improves DGCL by introducing independence regularization to remove dependencies among disentangled representations.
 Different from other methods, IDGCL learns multiple disentangled representations, which are more interpretable and robust to distribution shifts.